orbingol/NURBS-Python/.github/CONTRIBUTING.md

 * Please be kind, respectful and reasonable in your posts
 * Long posts are always appreciated and will be carefully read as long as they are related to the topic
 * Horrible grammar, bad English, etc. are all okay, you will not be judged for these

-The following will **NOT** be tolerated in any way:

-* Any sort of offensive and harmful behavior or tone in writing, including, but not limited to, contempt, anger, hate, sarcasm in explicit and/or implicit ways
-* Improperly opened tickets on the issue tracker (e.g. no body, no title, unrelated talk)
-* Any kind of behavior against [Code of Conduct](CODE_OF_CONDUCT.md)

 ## What happens when you found a bug